begumkucuk35/TestCaseBegumKucuk/README.md

 After cloning project with <<git clone https://github.com/begumkucuk35/TestCaseBegumKucuk.git>> command, npm should be install with using <<npm i> command.
 The project can be run by using <<npm run dev>>.

+After run the project, "DASHBOARD" should be selected from the sidebar to route to the dashboard page which one was expected to be completed.

 This project was created by using Vue3 and Typescript.
 To use the buttons & form inputs & navigation bar, bootstrap was used.
 Pages below are the demonstration example of the project.